 Purpose of the utility tool

-A migration tool is being built for a future release that will copy the data from the scorecard history table and populate the Scorecard 2.0 tables.
+The migration tool will copy the data from the scorecard history table and populate the Scorecard 2.0 tables.
 When you use Scorecards 2.0, you can use the data which you had already created using Scorecards 1.0 and create reports and see the past data as well as current data.
 There is no impact on the existing data store.
 The data from Scorecard 1.0 tables will not be deleted and you can continue to use it for existing reports and manage it.

 What will be possible: